Samagra-Development/docs/docs/Form Management Module.md

 ## 2. Setup Module In Starter App

+**Note**: Please note that,before you start integrating the module into your project, please do get a run thorugh the demo project downloaded from the github repository, to understand the user flow.

 This section lists down all the possible configuration related steps to integrate ODK, the core opensource library being used for data collection, into your starter application.

 ### 2.1 Retrieve ODK Code